MohamedHajr/Kubernetes-Notes/cluster-maintenance/README.md

 # Cluster Maintenance

 ### what is the time kuberentes wait for a pod to come back online?
-`kube-controller-manager --pod-evection-timeout=5m0s` and defaults to 5 mins
+`kube-controller-manager --pod-evection-timeout=5m0s` and defaults to 5 mins.

-### What is a safe way to do an upgrad and taking down a node?
+### What to maintian capacity when taking a node down?
-`drain` the node to move workloads to other nodes in the cluster(gracefully terminated and recreated on anothera) then `uncordon` the node so the pods can be scheduled on it
+`drain` the node to move workloads to other nodes in the cluster(gracefully terminated and recreated on anothera) then `uncordon` the node so the pods can be scheduled on it once you finish.

 ### How can prevent any scheduling on a specifc node?
 by cordoning the node `kubectl cordon node-1`